 Patients with IBS experience abdominal pain or discomfort.
-The pain is usually felt in the lower left quadrant of the abdomen.
+They usually feel pain in the lower left quadrant of the abdomen.
 The signals between the brain and abdomen are poorly coordinated.
 As the abdomen excessively stretches from gas or stool, the brain does not anticipate the changes in digestion and reacts by activating pain receptors.

 When the patient defecates, the intestinal walls relax as stool is released.
-By decreasing the pressure within the intestinal walls, the pain in the abdominal is relieved.
+The pain in the abdomen is relieved by decreasing the pressure within the intestinal walls.

 Individuals with IBS experience intermittent episodes of diarrhea and constipation.
 The patient with IBS may have more than 3 bowel movements a day with loose and watery stools.
 With constipation, the stools are small and hard, frequently followed by several softer stools.
 The alterations of bowel patterns cause pain as increased and decreased bowel transit times affect bowel motility and intestinal wall integrity.